Samsar4/CEH-v10-Study-Guide/1-Reconnaissance-and-Footprinting.md

 - Windows command - tracert
 - Linux Command - traceroute

-### Other Tools
+### Other Relevant Tools

-- **OSRFramework** - uses open source intelligence to get information about target
+- **OSRFramework** - uses open source intelligence to get information about target. *(Username checking, DNS lookups, information leaks research, deep web search, regular expressions extraction, and many others)*.
 - **Web Spiders** - obtain information from the website such as pages, etc.
+- **[Recon-ng](https://github.com/lanmaster53/recon-ng)** - Recon-ng is a web-based open-source reconnaissance tool used to extract information from a target organization and its personnel.
+- **[Metasploit Framework](https://github.com/rapid7/metasploit-framework)** - The Metasploit Framework is a tool that provides information about security vulnerabilities and aids in penetration testing and IDS signature development; This is a huge framework that provide Recon tools as well.
+- **[theHarvester](https://github.com/laramies/theHarvester)** - theHarvester is a OSINT tool; Can gathers emails, subdomains, hosts, employee names, open ports and banners from different public sources like search engines, PGP key servers and SHODAN computer database.
 - **Social Engineering Tools**
   - Maltego
   - Social Engineering Framework (SEF)
-- **Shodan** - search engine that shows devices connected to the Internet

-**Computer Security Incident Response Team** (CSIRT) - point of contact for all incident response services for associates of the DHS
+- **[Shodan](https://www.shodan.io/)** - Shodan is a search engine that lets the user find specific types of computers (webcams, routers, servers, etc.) ... connected to the internet using a variety of filters.
+Some have also described it as a search engine of service banners, which are metadata that the server sends back to the client.

+> ⚡︎ **The [practical labs](https://github.com/Samsar4/Ethical-Hacking-Labs/tree/master/1-Footprinting-and-Reconnaissance) have all mentioned tools above; Is recommended to try the tools in your virtual environment.**